 There are people & companies out there who make a living going after people who’ve used their images with scare tactics like the threat of litigation.
-Yes they do have a case, especially if you’ve made money on their image.
-What I also found interesting is these large companies hire third party companies to track each of their images.
+Yes, they have a case, especially if you’ve made money on their image.
+I also found it interesting that these large companies hire third-party companies to track each image.
 You can also easily go into web archives (Archives Here) to see the duration of use.
-The company then goes after the individual for settlement which turns out to be a very lucrative business.
+The company then goes after the individual for settlement, which is a very lucrative business.
 Many of these letters are scare tactics because they do work.

-How serious in copyright infringement?
+How serious is copyright infringement?
 If a case goes to court, statutory damages can be as high as $150,000 per copyrighted work if the infringement has been shown to be blatant and willful.
-In one of the first precedent setting cases involving copyright infringement on the web, Atlantis New Media lost a case against the Floridaagency SuperStock and was ordered to pay $10,500 in damages.
-Atlantis illegally scanned three images from one of SuperStock’s stock photography catalogs for use on its corporate web site.
-Said James Ong, Co President of SuperStock, “people think that they are safe in the black hole of the Internet.
+In one of the first precedent-setting cases involving copyright infringement on the web, Atlantis New Media lost a case against the Florida agency SuperStock.
+It was ordered to pay $10,500 in damages.
+Atlantis illegally scanned three images from one of SuperStock’s stock photography catalogs for use on its corporate website.
+James Ong, Co-President of SuperStock, said, ” people think they are safe in the black hole of the Internet.
 We trust that this case is evidence that they will be caught, and they will be punished.”
 Read Article Here

-In fact, this is what I did in my early days, and I found that some paid, others didn’t.
-Big companies were more likely to do so, and to pay better; little companies usually said, “Go ahead, sue us.”
-In the end, the time and energy were draining, not to mention the constant, distasteful “conflict,” which made the whole practice… well, not to my liking.
-Read Blog Here
+In fact, this is what I did in my early days, and I found that some paid and others didn’t.
+Big companies were more likely to do so and to pay better; little companies usually said, “Go ahead, sue us.”
+In the end, the time and energy were draining, not to mention the constant, distasteful “conflict,” which made the whole practice, not to my liking. – Read the Blog Here

-My last AH HA is that ‘Registration’ (Read This) is Critical.
+My last AH HA is that ‘Registration’ is Critical.
 Question one in a copyright infringement lawsuit case is whether the work has been registered with the U.S. Copyright Office.
-This is because even though photographers have copyright protection from the moment they shoot the protection is often useless with regards to getting infringement damages paid, if the image was not registered prior to the infringement (or within three months of the image’s first publication).
-Registration is required to recover attorney’s fees and statutory damages which is often the clutch that motivates infringers to pay without litigation.
-Courts may award statutory damages between $750 and $30,000 per work with the minimum damage award is reduced to $200 if the infringement is innocent and the maximum increased to $150,000 if willful.
+This is because even though photographers have copyright protection from the moment they shoot, the protection is often useless regarding getting infringement damages paid if the image was not registered before the infringement (or within three months of the image’s first publication).
+Registration is required to recover attorney’s fees and statutory damages, which often motivates infringers to pay without litigation.
+Courts may award statutory damages between $750 and $30,000 per work, with the minimum damage award reduced to $200 if the infringement is innocent and the maximum increased to $150,000 if willful.
 Willful infringement usually means knowledge of copyright protection, which is a good reason to place a copyright notice on all of your work.

-In my case I didn’t care whether or not it was registered but was glad to get the annoyance off my back for $750.
-My time is money and to spend anymore time on this was not worth it.
-If you’re in a similar circumstance let us know what’s happening to you by commenting below.
+In my case, I didn’t care whether or not it was registered, but I was glad to get the annoyance off my back for $750.
+My time is money, and spending more on this was not worth it.
+If you’re in a similar circumstance, let us know what’s happening to you by commenting below.